 That said, a few controllers are clearly much better than others.

-Mid-range buyers in the $300-$1,000 range are usually serious DJs aspiring for greater professionalism.
+Mid-range buyers are usually serious DJs aspiring for greater professionalism.
 If this describes you, choose either the Numark NVII or Reloop Terminal Mix8.
 If you use Traktor, you can’t go wrong with Traktor Kontrol S4 MK2.

 High-end controllers can start from $1,000 and go all the way up to $2,500+.
 If you’re in this segment, you want features and power.
 Pick from either Pioneer DDJ-RZX or Denon MCX8000, Pioneer’s and Denon’s flagship controllers.
 If you use Traktor, choose Traktor Kontrol S8.